BackofenLab/Cherri/README.md

 export PYTHONHASHSEED=31337
 ```

-Now we can run Cherri from any given folder (just remember to re-activate the environment once you open a new shell):
+Now we can run CheRRI from any given folder (just remember to re-activate the environment once you open a new shell):

 ```
 cherri -h
 ```

-Cherri was tested with the following versions: 0.1.
+CheRRI was tested with the following versions: 0.1.

 ## Usage
-You can use Cherri in two modes.
+You can use CheRRI in two modes.
 The eval mode predicts weather the site of your RRI prediction is biological relevant.
 Pre-computed models exist for human or mouse data and can be downloaded.
-If you would like to build a model based on novel RRI interactome data you can use the train mode.
+If you would like to build a model based on novel RRI interactome data you can use the **train** mode.
-If you cloned Cherri's repository from GitHub you can apply Cherri example calls.
-All example the following example calls should be working if you are one level before the Cherri folder and have the conda environment activated.
+If you cloned CheRRI's repository from GitHub you can apply CheRRI example calls.
+All example the following example calls should be working if you are one level before the CheRRI folder and have the conda environment activated.

-### Mode eval:  evaluation of RRIs
+### Mode **eval**:  evaluation of RRIs
-Based on a tabular file containing chromosomal position data of the RRIs, Cherri classify if the interaction region is likely to be a biological relevant one.
+Based on a tabular file containing chromosomal position data of the RRIs, CheRRI classify if the interaction region is likely to be a biological relevant one.

-For the eval mode a model and the filtered features set have to be specified.
+For the **eval** mode a model and the filtered features set have to be specified.
-Cherri's has pre-trained models for human and mouse.
+CheRRI's has pre-trained models for human and mouse.
 The pre-trained models can be downloaded from [zenodo](https://zenodo.org/record/6533932#.Ynu--FxBwUE)  DOI 10.5281/zenodo.6533931.
-If there exists a RNA-RNA-interactome dataset for your preferred organism we recommend to train your own organism specific model using cherri's train mode.
-After the training this model can be than use, here in the eval mode, for the classification of your predicted RRIs positions.
+If there exists a RNA-RNA-interactome dataset for your preferred organism we recommend to train your own organism specific model using CheRRI's **train** mode.
+After the training this model can be than use, here in the **eval** mode, for the classification of your predicted RRIs positions.

 #### Input format of the RRI evaluation table (RRIs_table)